 - Mentor guidelines

 - Mentee guidelines

-- Mentoring program phases defined and explained
+- Mentoring program phases

 - Tools and tips to assist throughout the mentoring process

 - Sample forms and templates

 Disclaimer

 All individuals who have signed up to be a mentor for the CMIT mentor program are volunteers.
 CMCI does not guarantee mentoring or career advancement through the mentor program.